rbkeyes/craft-but-not-least/README.md

     - Homepage with dynamically created category cards (currently hard-coded).
     - Product page to view more details about product listing, including option to contact seller directly.
     - User profile page where sellers can view, edit, and delete their listings, as well as their account.
+    - Add photos to product cards using db data.
     - Fine-tune the styling to be clean and consistent throughout the application.

 ## Contact